Caftan (Metropolitan Museum of Art): Construction

 The caftan is made of dense, bleached plain weave linen, now discolored from the grave.
 It is trimmed with a border of two distinct woven silk textiles, and had a sheepskin lining of which only traces remain.
 The cut or shape of the caftan is distinctive to men's coats of the Adygo-Alanic tribes of the central Caucasus, although the style shows influences from Persia, Central Asia, and the nomads of the steppe.

 The caftan is fitted to the upper body and has a flared skirt attached at the waist.
 The front is double-breasted, with the "proper left front closing toward the right and the right front overlapping it".
 Two long slits at the back, below the hipline, also trimmed with silk borders, accommodate a seated rider.
 The garment is secured with three sets of frogs, fabric-covered buttons and twisted loops of cording made of bias-cut strips of linen.
 The caftan is made from linen cloth woven as a bolt of fabric and cut using a "semistraight" structure, with triangles and trapezoids—some of them pieced from smaller fragments of cloth—assembled to shape the garment.
 This type of construction is common to traditional garments of Eastern Europe and Western Asia.

 The lower sleeves and upper neckline of the caftan have not survived, and it is unknown whether a collar or cuffs were part of the garment.
 The pieces are sewn with linen thread in neat flat-felled seams, and the upper body and skirts were assembled and trimmed separately before being joined at the waist.
-"Overall, the high quality of the linen cloth, garment design, cutting, assembling, and sewing demonstrated remarkable professional coordination in comparison with ontemporaneous examples from other cultures, attesting to this region's elevated standards in artistic and technical achievements regarding textile culture and perhaps even social decorum.'
+"Overall, the high quality of the linen cloth, garment design, cutting, assembling, and sewing demonstrated remarkable professional coordination in comparison with contemporaneous examples from other cultures, attesting to this region's elevated standards in artistic and technical achievements regarding textile culture and perhaps even social decorum.'